 St. Armand’s Circle

 St. Armand’s circle is a small retail district between downtown Sarasota and the Keys/Gulf of Mexico.
 Here you’ll find a park in the center surrounded on all sides by retail shops, restaurants and bars, monuments and memorials, and sunshine, palm trees, and an ocean breeze.
-(Check out more to see at St. Armand’s circle here.)

-Check out this map of St. Armand’s Circle and choose from a number of restaurants like:
+For lunch you can check out this map of St. Armand’s Circle and choose from a number of restaurants like:

 - Cha Cha Coconuts—a self-proclaimed Floribbean eatery